 Get Fulton County bail bonds written quickly and effortlessly with our dedicated team of professionals.

 Our bondsman not only walks you through the bonding process for Fulton County Jail on Rice Street, but can give you a quote right over the phone.

-Call us 24 hours a day.
+We’re open 24 hrs/day.
 We’re here to help at any time of the day or night to get the defendant released from jail.

 Get a Quote Right Over the Phone

 FOLLOW THESE STEPS

 - Take note of the county your friend or loved one is being held in.

 - Call our Fulton bondsman about the basic details of the defendant’s charge(s).

 - We’ll tell you the cost of the bail bond over the phone.